Cruising the Chilean Fjords

 Welcome back to the Chilean Fjords; it has only been a few months since we last sailed through this untouched and raw, majestic part of the world.
 Feeling blessed, we sail through these peaceful and tranquil fjords another two times with Oceania Cruises on our 110-day voyage around South America throughout the cruise.

-The scenery has changed as summer has rolled on through and melted the snow from the peaks, and it is an abundance of now lush green hues.
+The scenery has changed as summer has rolled on through and melted the snow from the peaks, and it is now an abundance of lush green hues.
 There are 30000 islands amongst the channels and fjords in the south, with 11000 of them unnamed.

-The first evening, we were spoilt cruising the Beagle Channel and caught glimpses of glaciers and waterfalls; it was a great reminder of what was in store for us over the next few days as we cruised and navigated the channels and fjords of Chile.
+The first evening, we were spoiled cruising the Beagle Channel and caught glimpses of glaciers and waterfalls; it was a great reminder of what was in store for us over the next few days as we cruised and navigated the channels and fjords of Chile.

 The following day, we woke in the depths of the breathtaking Chilean Fjords and channels.
-The day started with a moody shadow over the majestic scenery, followed by the sun peeking through to shine on the magnificent Patagonian scapes.
+The day started with a moody shadow over the majestic scenery, followed by the sun peeking through to shine on the magnificent Patagonian scenery.

 Puerto Chacabuca, Chile